 So let’s talk about barista fire.
 Let’s find out how it relates to Coast fire (some people think they are exactly the same thing – but guess what – they’re wrong!), and whether it’s actually a type of financial independence or just a stop on the journey to true freedom.
 Let’s see if barista fire is what you want out of life!

 What is Barista Fire?

-There are tons of advantages to being Barista Fire.
-One of the biggest ones is the benefits.
-Granted, most companies don’t offer benefits to part time employees, but Starbucks does!
+Unfortunately, most companies don’t offer benefits to part time employees.
+But Starbucks does!
+Maybe that’s why it was called barista fire in the first place!
 There are tons of other companies that offer benefits to part time employees as well.
 You can find a short list of these companies here.
 This is a great place to start if you’re only hanging onto your high stress job for the benefits.

 On the other hand, if you hate your job because you hate the entire idea of working, barista fire probably isn’t right for you.
 Why trade one job you hate for a lower paying job that you also hate?
 That doesn’t make a lot of sense.
 In that case, it might be better to stay at the high paying job long enough to achieve financial independence in the traditional sense.

 If you aren’t sure about being financially independent, Barista fire might be an excellent option for you.
 You get to dip your toes in, but you don’t have to dive in if you don’t want to.
 Like I said before, it’s an excellent way to bridge the gap between working full time and taking the plunge into financial independence.